North Shore Kauai Beaches

 Nearby Attractions and Sights of Ke'e Beach, North Shore Kauai

 Stop at Limahuli Garden: Limahuli Garden's beauty is from being wild and overgrown, more like a natural jungle.
 The garden is a valley surrounded by cliffs with waterfalls cascading down the sides in multiple places.
 You can see many of these waterfalls from the main trail.
 You enter the garden via an ancient taro terrace that the Hawaiians once used.
 The main course goes up along the stream and passes by plants once used by early Hawaiians, such as Alula (Hawaiian Cabbage), Kukui, and banana trees.
-You can also see some of the plants introduced by Captain Cook when he arrived in Hawaii, such as guava trees, ti plant, and Lantana Camara.
+You can also see some of the plants introduced by Captain Cook when he arrived in Hawaii, such as guava trees, ti plants, and Lantana Camara.
 Limahuli Gardens is a short drive from Ke'e Beach on Route 560, just north of Hanalei Bay.

 Nāpali Coast State Park: The park is one of Hawaii's most popular destinations, so be prepared for crowds, especially during the busy season between May and September.
 Before you begin your hike, you'll need to register at the trailhead parking lot, and permits are required for overnight camping.

 Ke'e Beach to Hanakapi'ai Beach: The first part of the Kalalau Trail takes you from Ke'e Beach to Hanakapi'ai Beach along the northern shoreline of Kaua'i.
 This section of the trail is 2 miles each way — 4 miles total — making it a good option for hikers who don't want to do the whole 22-mile trek but still want to see some incredible scenery.